Skip to main content

 Dr. Ronald D. Cave

-IRREC Director and Professor of Entomology and Nematology
+Professor of Entomology and Nematology

-Dr. Ronald D. Cave is Center Director of the UF/IFAS Indian River Research and Education Center (IRREC).
-In this capacity, Dr. Cave manages the Center's budget and operations, and works along with 75 faculty and staff members and graduate students to conduct innovative research, teaching, and extension programs, with the goal of discovering new knowledge for improving agricultural practices and natural resource management.
+Dr. Cave recently retired from his position as Director for IRREC.
+In this capacity, Dr. Cave managed the center's budget and operations, and worked along with 75 faculty and staff members and graduate students to conduct innovative research, teaching, and extension programs, with the goal of discovering new knowledge for improving agricultural practices and natural resource management.

 Ronald D. Cave joined the University of Florida in 2002.
 His research program focuses on biological control of invasive arthropods - particularly the importation of exotic insects as candidate biological control agents, assessment of commercial natural enemies, and study of the biology of parasitoids and predators.